deplatt/GrinNet/DeveloperGuidelines.md

      npm test
      ```
    - Confirm that your new tests pass before pushing your changes.

-### CI Build Triggers

-1. **On Code Push:**
-   - Every push to the main branch triggers the CI pipeline automatically.

-2. **On Pull Requests:**
-   - Opening a pull request targeting the main branch will also trigger a CI build.

 <!-- In the Developer Guidelines section of your Repository, document what a developer needs to know about testing and CI, including: